 Each semester, during a scheduled pre-registration period, a student must prepare a complete schedule of his studies for the following semester and have it approved by his advisor.
-Approved course schedules must be submitted to the Registrar’s Office during the pre-registration period, noncompliance will result in a $25 late fee.
-The late fee will only be waived in case of an emergency.
-Official registration must be confirmed by class attendance on the first two days of the semester or by reporting to the Registrar’s Office on those days.
+Approved course schedules must be submitted to the Registrar’s Office during the pre-registration period; noncompliance will result in a $25 late fee.
+The late fee will only be waived in case of extenuating circumstances.
+Official registration must be confirmed by class attendance during the designated census dates each semester or by reporting to the Registrar’s Office on those days.

-Dropping a full course after the initial drop/add period: A student may withdraw from a course by the Friday of the second week after mid-semester with a grade of “W” recorded for the course on the permanent academic record.
-Classes may not be dropped during the remainder of the semester.
+A student may drop a full semester course by the Friday of the second week after mid-semester with a grade of “W” recorded for the course on the permanent academic record.
+A full semester course may not be dropped after this date.

-A student with “extreme extenuating circumstances” may petition the Curriculum Appeals Committee to drop a course without record on the academic transcript.
+A student with “extreme extenuating circumstances” may petition the Curriculum Appeals Committee to drop a course after the final withdrawal date.
 In petitioning for this privilege, the student must obtain the endorsement of his academic advisor and the instructor of the course.